Maths

 • Reflect – finally, children are prompted to reflect on and record their learning from each session and show how they have grasped the concept explored in the lesson.

-Children are assessed half termly on the units completed in Power Maths and the assessments focus on both reasoning and arithmetic.
+Children are assessed half termly on the units taught using the White Rose end of unit as well as the end of term assessments which focus on both reasoning and arithmetic.
 Children are supported through prompt interventions if there are gaps in their learning, with the understanding that they will ‘keep up rather than catch up’.

 What knowledge and skills will maths give me when I leave Beit Shvidler?